yiiwii/communal-jar-of-laughter/README.md

 You can either laugh into the jar, or poke!

 ### Dependencies
-This demo also Uses p5.js, socket.io, node.js, express
+This demo also Uses p5.js, socket.io, node.js, and express

 #### Resources